 Table 4.
-Summary of hypothetical risk scenarios from dealings with GM bacteriophages.
+Summary of hypothetical risk se enarios from dealings with GM bacteriophages.

-Risk Scenario Substantive Risk source Causal Pathway Potential harm risk?
-Reasons Ri sks to peo ple undertaking dealings with the GM Os 1 GM bacterio phage i.
-Exposure of people undertaking dealings with GMO during import, transport, preparation, administration and waste disposal, e.g. sharps injury, contact during spill, ingestion or inhalation Disease or ill health No During import, the GMO will be packaged according to IATA shipping classification UN 3245 or 3373.
+Risk Scenario Risk source Causal Pathway Potential harm Substantive risk?
+Reasons Ri Risks to people undertaking dealings with the GMOs 1 GM bacterio phage i.
+Exposure of people undertaking dealings with GMO during import, transport, preparation, administration and waste disposal, e.g. sharps injury, contact during spill, ingestion or inhalation ii.
+GM bacteriophages are internalised by the body or remains on epithelia (e.g. gut, skin, mucous membranes) iii.
+GM bacteriophages kill non-target bacteria. iv.
+Imbalance in human microbiome/ proliferation of pathogenic bacteria Disease or ill health No During import, the GMO will be packaged according to IATA shipping classification UN 3245 or 3373.
 Transport within Australia would be according to the TSDs.
 These would minimise the risk of spillage and exposure.
 Staff would be wearing PPE and handling small volumes of the GMO, in the order of magnitude too small to allow significant uptake of the GMO.
 Exposure to staff involved in the transport of GM waste for the purpose of disposal would be minimised by the transport procedures including standard practices for the packaging of clinical waste.
 These standards minimise the risk of spillage during transport.
 In the event of exposure: Bacteriophages specifically infect bacteria and do not cause disease in people.
 The GM bacteriophages used in the trial are developed/selected for their ability to infect the specific target-strain of M. abscessus present in the trial participant.
 Mycobacteria that are susceptible to the GM bacteriophages are highly unlikely to be present on/within a non-participant.
 The small amount of GMO to which people could inadvertently be exposed to would minimise the uptake and establishment of the GMO.
 The immune system of the person exposed to the GMO is likely to clear any bacteriophages entering the body very quickly.